 Senator Furner will contest the Queensland State seat of Ferny Grove at the next Queensland election.

-movingly of his participation in a Senate inquiry into petrol sniffing in indigenous communities.
+He spoke movingly of his participation in a Senate inquiry into petrol sniffing in indigenous communities.

 “I believe we are responsible for the living standards of the first Australians,” Senator Furner said.